bcCOVID-19group/bcCOVID-19group-site/content/post/2021-12-08-report/index.md

 summary: |
-  The BC COVID-19 Modelling team issued their [thirteenth report](/post/2021-12-08-report/slides-2021-12-08.pdf) on the status of COVID-19 in British Columbia (December 8, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
+  The BC COVID-19 Modelling team issued their [thirteenth report](/post/2021-12-08-report/slides-2021-12-08.pdf) on the status of COVID-19 in British Columbia (December 8, 2021).
+This report focuses on the Omicron variant which poses a substantial risk for spreading rapidly in Canada, even among those fully vaccinated.

 url_slides: "slides-2021-12-08.pdf"